-You’ll love every cheesy bite.
-Note that this meatloaf is not your typical ketchup on top meatloaf.
+You’ll love every cheesy bite, but note that this low carb meatloaf is not your typical ketchup on top meatloaf.
 The provolone is the perfect mild cheese to compliment the ground beef taste.
 Also did I mention there’s cheese?

-It’s a good idea to get your hands messy with this recipe when you mix it up.
+It’s a good idea to get your hands messy with this keto stuffed meatloaf when you mix the ingredients.
 I try to avoid over-kneading it.
 Mix it just enough to work the eggs through the whole thing.
 Pro-tip – make sure you have the sink water warm and some dish washing soap at the ready to clean your meaty greasy hands.

 Time for the Cheese!

-Cover with the remaining meat mixture and top with 4-5 slices of cheese.
+Cover with the remaining beef and top with 4-5 slices of cheese.
 Sprinkle with more parsley and bake at 400 for about an hour.
-I did cover with foil and remove the foil to let the cheese brown about 10 minutes before it was done.
+I did cover the stuffed meatloaf with foil and remove the foil to let the cheese brown about 10 minutes before it was done.

 Yes, it’s this cheesy.
 And not Micheal Scott cheesy – this is the real deal.

 I did syringe the fat out of the pan before lifting the loaf out.
-I wanted to make sure the grease didn’t go everywhere and that the loaf had a chance to cool a bit and settle.
+I wanted to make sure the grease didn’t go everywhere, and also ensure that the keto stuffed meatloaf had a chance to cool a bit and settle.

 These were the MOST AMAZING LEFTOVERS.
 I ate it at work for several days.